Our two proprietary technology platforms are product focused and highly productive engines for the sustained growth of our Company.

 Generation of conformation specific small molecules

 The Morphomer™ technology platform was initially developed through a collaboration of our co-scientific founders Dr. Jean-Marie Lehn and Dr. Claude Nicolau.
 The rational chemical design enables us to generate small molecules, so called Morphomers, which bind very specifically to misfolded proteins, break up neurotoxic aggregates and inhibit their aggregation and seeding.
-Other key assets of the robust library of Morphomers include promising CNS drug features such as excellent brain penetration, bioavailability and metabolic stability which are important for the development of both therapeutic and diagnostic agents for multiple neurodegenerative diseases.Three therapeutic (Morphomer Tau, Morphomer Abeta and Morphomer α-syn) and two diagnostic development candidates (Tau-PET imaging agent and α-syn-PET imaging agent) originate from the Morphomer™ technology platform.
+Other key assets of the robust library of Morphomers include promising CNS drug features such as excellent brain penetration, bioavailability and metabolic stability which are important for the development of both therapeutic and diagnostic agents for multiple neurodegenerative diseases.Three therapeutic (Morphomer Tau, Morphomer Abeta and Morphomer a-synuclein) and two diagnostic development candidates (Tau-PET imaging agent and Morphomer a-synuclein (PET) imaging agent) originate from the Morphomer™ technology platform.